heap/eslint-plugin-heap/README.md

 ## Publishing
 - Run `npm run build` to build js files in `dist/`
-- Commit and push all files, including `dist/`
+- Commit and push all files (including changes in `dist/`) to a topic branch
+- Open a Pull Request to merge into `main`; Squash and merge once approved
-- Use the latest git hash for the `eslint-plugin-heap` entry in Heap's `package.json` file
+- Once merged, use the latest commit hash in `main` for the `eslint-plugin-heap` entry in Heap's `package.json` file